hmrc/industry-classification-lookup-frontend/README.md

 ## 1. Starting the service

 ### With Service Manager
-To start all the dependent services required by Industry Classification Lookup Frontend in service manager, run `sm --start ICL_ALL -r` or `sm2 --start ICL_ALL -r` if you are using sm2.
+To start all the dependent services required by Industry Classification Lookup Frontend in service manager, run `sm2 --start ICL_ALL`.

 If you want to run the service individually, run `sm2 --start ICL_FE`.

-Prior to starting the service locally, make sure the instance running in service manager is stopped by running either `sm --stop ICL_FE`, or `sm2 --stop ICL_FE` if you are using sm2.
+Prior to starting the service locally, make sure the instance running in service manager is stopped by running `sm2 --stop ICL_FE`.

 ### From source code on your local machine
 > The below instructions are for Mac/Linux only.
 Windows users will have to use SBT to run the service on port `9874`.